Pet Weight Management Plans for Cats and Dogs

 If your pet continues to eat but is still losing weight:

-To put it into perspective - a larger dog around 50lbs calorie intake per day should be around 1,200.
+To put it into perspective, a larger dog with around 50lbs calorie intake per day should be around 1,200.
 If you know your pet isn't reaching the standard calorie intake, it's time to try one of these tricks.